-College can be a great experience for lesbian, gay, bi-sexual, transgender and queer students.
-Many campuses provide a supportive, open minded environment where students are free to openly be themselves for the first time.
+College can be a great experience for lesbian, gay, bi-sexual, transgender, and queer students.
+Many campuses provide a supportive, open-minded environment where students are free to openly be themselves for the first time.
 Students who are questioning their sexuality or in the closet find it much easier to explore their sexual identity on a college campus where they have the support of other LGBTQ students.
 Young people who come from small towns across America may have felt like they were the only gay teenager in town.
 But that will not be the case on any college campus.
-The National Gay and Lesbian Task Force reports that approximately 12% of all college and university students identify as gay or bisexual.
+The National Gay and Lesbian Task Force report that approximately 12% of all college and university students identify as gay or bisexual.
 That is a substantial number and should make it easy for any new student to find a supportive peer group right away.

 LGBTQ students should consider their sexual orientation along with their major when they are choosing a school to attend.
 Some schools are much more welcoming than others.
-The Huffington Post list the best colleges for gay and lesbian students as:
+The Huffington Post lists the best colleges for gay and lesbian students as:

 - Emerson College, Boston, MA